 The American Express EveryDay® Preferred Credit Card is a great option if you’re drawn to the generous rewards benefits of American Express but balk at the high annual fee of some of the company’s other premium credit cards.
-This card offers a 0% intro APR on purchases and balance transfers for 12 months and bonus points for purchases at supermarkets and gas stations.
+This card offers a 0% intro APR on purchases for 12 months and bonus points for purchases at supermarkets and gas stations.

 This card is a good fit for applicants with good-to-excellent credit who are looking for a card to finance everyday purchases and isn’t restricted to U.S. citizens alone.
 If you’re a newcomer to the U.S., you can apply for the EveryDay® Preferred Credit Card using your international credit history.
 Read more below about the benefits and fees associated with this popular card, and what you need to know before you apply.

 American Express EveryDay Preferred Card benefits

 There are two main aspects to the sign-up bonus on the Amex EveryDay® Preferred Credit Card that appeal to potential applicants.

 The first is the 0% introductory APR on purchases.
 You won’t have to worry about incurring interest on your spending during your first 12 months as a cardholder.